boeschenstein/nx/README.md

 - Install Nx Console from nrwl

-## NgRx
+## Generate code: Angular, NgRx

 Install ngrx schematics: <https://nx.dev/recipes/other/misc-ngrx>

 - Open Nx Console (extension)
-- select `Generate`
+- Select `Generate`
+- a) ngrx schematics (module not updated, not so rich files generated)
   - filter for ngrx
-- generate what you need
+  - generate what you need ('feature' for complete set of files)
+- b) ng ngrx schematics (module updated, richer files generated)
+  - filter for ngrx: select @nrwl/angular - ngrx 'Add an ngrx config to a project')

-!!!!!!!!!!!!!
-NgRx/Schematics does not support Angular Standard Components (29.12.2022) !!!!!!!!!!! todo
+> NgRx/Schematics + nx ngrx schematics: both do not support Angular Standard Components (29.12.2022)

 ## Information